KurianUthuppu/Google_Chatbot_Cards/README.md

 - Copy the client_email as well
 - Store the above two to the variables PRIVATE_KEY & CLIENT_EMAIL (and yes, please don't share the same with anyone :wink:)

-The full code has been uploaded to this folder under the filename Google_Chatbot.ts You could also view the relevant pics as well that have been uploaded to this folder.
+The full code has been uploaded to this folder under the filename Google_Chatbot.ts.
+You could also view the relevant pics as well that have been uploaded to this folder.